UFUG2601-CPP-Programming/Fall2024Lab/lab05/README.md

 ## Important Notes
 - **Please finish the problems in the contest "Lab05" in OJ by the end of this week (2024-10-20 23:59:59).**

--
-## Our Goal in Lab 05
-In this lab, you will deepen your understanding of recursive function design and gain foundational knowledge of C++ classes.
+**Our Goal in Lab 05** : In this lab, you will deepen your understanding of recursive function design and gain foundational knowledge of C++ classes.

 # Recap: Recursion